| |

 Zoodles for your kids to test out

-Have an entire serving of something they’re convinced they won’t like can be overwhelming and cause a meltdown.
-But letting them know they just need to try a bite, as shown with the spiralized zucchini dish above, can be a game changer with their attitude.
-It’s also a great opportunity to teach them that sometimes, they just have to eat things they don’t like, and get it over with.
+Having an entire serving of something they’re convinced they won’t like can be overwhelming and cause a meltdown.
+But letting them know they just need to try a bite, as shown with the spiralized zucchini dish above, can be a game changer in their attitude.
+It’s also a great opportunity to teach them that sometimes, they just have to eat things they don’t like and get it over with.

 Garrett can’t stand asparagus, so while I’m mostly a stickler for making them eat what I cook, he doesn’t have to eat asparagus.
-And I don’t have to eat cantaloupe.
-Ever, I hope.
+And I hope I don’t have to eat cantaloupe ever.

 https://www.instagram.com/p/BeyAdS8Ammo/?taken-by=elise_new

-But there are going to also be foods that they can stomach, but just don’t like.
+But there will also be foods that they can stomach but just don’t like.
 That’s where you can teach your kids the importance of eating nutritious food for the sake of their bodies, even if it’s not their favorite thing.

 This is something you can help your kids learn.
 It may be hard, but you can do it.
 I believe in you, and pretty soon, so will your kids.